SumitK06032005/myOS/README.md

-# myOS
+# StringOS
-Making my own OS while learning OS Dev :)
+Learning OSDev and documenting my learning here.
-And this is my first project that I am making myself and also on github as well.
+Another goal is to make my own small but not too complex OS called StringOS :)